Accessibility Skip to main content

 2-stage appeal process

-Outline of the two-stage appeal process for year groups 3 to 11
+Find out how the 2-stage appeal process works for year groups 3 to 11.

 If you are appealing for a place for your child in year groups 3 to 11 (or year groups reception, 1 or 2 where there are not 30 pupils in a class), your appeal will follow the 2-stage process.